jenadiusnicholaus/intmainpub/README.md

 # intmain coders

-Intmain coders is a platform for both developer and non developer to create and publish there their publication
+Intmain coders is a platform for both developer and non developer to create and publish  their publications

 ## What is a Publication